huzefaMD/ai/PromptEngineering/Lesson4.md

 3. `What conversion rate do we need to break even?`
 4. `What's the risk if it doesn't work?`
 5. `Give your final recommendation.`

+### Level3-Socratic CoT

+Ask Claude to challenge its own thinking:

+Should I run paid ads for HuzefAI right now?

+_Think step by step.
+After your recommendation, argue the opposite view.
+Then give your final balanced conclusion._